rheinzler/PointCloudDeNoising/README.md

 In this paper, we present the first CNN-based approach to understand and filter out such adverse weather effects in point cloud data.
 Using a large data set obtained in controlled weather environments, we demonstrate a significant performance improvement of our method over state-of-the-art involving geometric filtering.

 ## Download Dataset
-Information: Click here for registration and download. (link will be available soon)
+Information: Click [here](https://www.uni-ulm.de/index.php?id=101568) for registration and download.
+(download will be available soon)

 ## Getting Started
 We provide documented tools for visualization in *python* using ROS.
-Therefore you need to install ROS first and then start "roscore" and "rviz" in separate terminals.
-Afterwards you can use the visualization tool:
+Therefore, you need to install ROS first and then start "roscore" and "rviz" in separate terminals.
+Afterwards, you can use the visualization tool:
 * clone the repository:
 ```
 cd ~/workspace